HexyeDEV/Telegram-Chatbot-Gpt4Free/README.md

 BOT_TOKEN is your bot token from Bot Father

-After that, renameexample.env into .env.
+After that, rename example.env into .env.

 Now run main.py with ```python3 main.py```(may change based on your python version, settings and os.)